 - This grant must be acknowledged in all publications, press releases, and other publicity that is connected with the research program detailed above.

-5. Duration and Size of Project
+Duration and size of project

-- Duration/starting date: Basically one year from November 2012
+- Duration/starting date: Basically one year from April 1, 2016

-- Funding amount: From JPY 1,500,000 to JPY 3,000,000, per project
+- Up to JPY 2,500,000 per project

 Proposals should be written in English with full details of the project.
-The proposal should be seven pages maximum, typed in 10 pt. font or larger, double-spaced, and in either Microsoft Office Word or PDF format.
+The proposal should be seven pages maximum, typed in 10 pt. font or larger, double-spaced, and in either Microsoft Word or PDF format.
 Proposals that do not meet these requirements will be automatically excluded from consideration.

 Provide the following information about your proposed research:

-- Problem Statement: What is the problem area addressed by the proposal and why is it important?
+- Problem statement: What is the problem area addressed by the proposal and why is it important?
 What is the potential contribution to the field of the project if successful?

-- Expected Outcomes: What tangible assets, if any, will be created or produced as a result of the proposed project?
+- Expected outcomes: What tangible assets, if any, will be created or produced as a result of the proposed project?

-- Research Schedule: When is the project to be completed?
+- Research schedule: When is the project to be completed?
 What milestones will be used to measure progress of the project and when will they be completed?

-- Qualifications of Principal Investigator: Include a brief description of any relevant prior research, teaching, publication or other professional experience.
+- Qualifications of principal investigator: Include a brief description of any relevant prior research, teaching, publication, or other professional experience.
 A detailed vita or list of publications is not required.

-8. Selection of Awardees
+Selection of awardees

-- First selection – The selection will be made by the Academic Advisory Committee and Microsoft Research.
+- First selection: The selection will be made by the Academic Advisory Committee and Microsoft Research.
 Results will be provided by email.
 The selected researchers are expected to attend the second selection interview as follows.

-The submission deadline is 15:00 (3:00 P.M.), September 27, 2012.
+The submission deadline is Thursday, September 24, 2015, 15:00 (3:00 P.M.)
+Japan Standard Time.